 Gesture Drawing - Drawing the Human Figure Quickly

-It is important to be loose with your drawing when drawing the human figure in this fashion.
-You may try to draw your gesture drawing a little bit larger to help you accomplish this "looseness".
-In the beginning stages of your drawing, you may make several different sketchy lines to help you "find" the figure on your paper.
-You can then make more deliberate marks as the drawing progresses, making them darker or wider.
-When you gesture is complete, you may choose to finish the drawing by adding details.
+It is important to be “loose” with your drawing when drawing the human figure in this fashion.
+You may draw your gesture drawing a bit larger to help you accomplish this "looseness".
+You also may want to draw from the shoulder instead of the wrist.
+Make purposeful marks on the surface and don’t worry about stray marks.
+In the beginning stages of your drawing, you may make several “sketchy” lines to help you "find" the figure on your paper.
+You can then make more deliberate marks as the drawing progresses, making them darker and varied.
+When your preliminary drawing is complete, you may choose to finish the drawing by adding details and erasing “mistakes”.

 Steps in gesture drawing are outlined in the following images...